-The Tiwi Land Council's purpose is to enable the Tiwi to acquire and manage land and promote economic and community development.
-Tiwi Land Council will take a more proactive in the services it offers to Tiwi people.
+The Tiwi Land Council's purpose is to enable the Tiwi to acquire and manage land and to promote economic and community development.
+To support its community, Tiwi Land Council will take a more pro-active approach in the services it offers to Tiwi people.